MW21P/rfpred/README.md

 ## 🔥 Usage

 After installing, you should create a new file and activate the environment where you installed ***rfpred***.
-This then allows you to use our prediction mode on a local host by copying this code into your new file:
+The function below will start a streamlit web app as a local host in your browser with the prediction interface.

 ```python
 import rfpred